Registration Form

 Learner Agreement

-1. To be respectful of each other’s rights, life choices, beliefs and opinions.
+1. Respect each other's rights, choices, beliefs and opinions.

-4. To respect the wellbeing and property of other members and of the college or venue and to report any health and safety concerns you may notice.
+4. Respect the wellbeing and property of others and report any health and safety concerns.

-8. To use designated smoking areas.
-Please do not attend if you are under the influence of alcohol and illicit substances.
+6. Use designated smoking areas and do not attend under the influence of alcohol or illicit substances.

 Thank you for completing this registration form.